jschrier/blog/_posts/2025-02-13-Norton-White-Tile-Method.md

 # Safety considerations

 - [Michigan State University has an extensive webpage on TiO2 safety](https://www.canr.msu.edu/news/what-s-the-risk-titanium-dioxide).
 - TiO2 is not chemically toxic (it is used in powdered sugar, cosmetics, and sunscreen), but the powder is a potential inhalation hazard.
-This is generally from [chronic exposure of large quantities, typically in an industrial setting may be weakly associated with lung cancer](https://pubmed.ncbi.nlm.nih.gov/21456955/); however other large scale epidemiological studies [do not suggest the existence of carcinogenic effects from chronic workplace explosure.](https://web.archive.org/web/20220121071247/https://academic.oup.com/annweh/article/49/6/461/176940)
+This is generally from [chronic exposure of large quantities, typically in an industrial setting may be weakly associated with lung cancer](https://pubmed.ncbi.nlm.nih.gov/21456955/); however other large scale epidemiological studies [do not suggest the existence of carcinogenic effects from chronic workplace explosure.](https://web.archive.org/web/20220121071247/https://academic.oup.com/annweh/article/49/6/461/176940). **Mitigation:** Use pre-made paint or take precautions (careful transfer, consider use of N95 respirator mask to reduce exposure) when preparing your own paint from powder.

 - The use of water-based solvents for depositing the TiO2 on the surface avoids the risks associated with lasering paints.
-- PPE: When preparing mixtures with TiO2 powder, wear a dust mask to avoid inhalation.
 - The amount of TiO2 vaporized during the laser process is minimal.
     - There is no specific metal fume toxicity associated with TiO2. [see reference article on metal fume toxicity](https://pubmed.ncbi.nlm.nih.gov/20108830/)
     - [Metal fume fever](https://en.wikipedia.org/wiki/Metal_fume_fever) is typically associated with Zn, Al, Mg, Cu, Cd, Pb
-    - (There is an isolated report of [acute titanium toxicity associated with titanium ethanolate exposure](https://pmc.ncbi.nlm.nih.gov/articles/PMC7767615/), but this is a highly reactive liquid used in chemical, not really relevant here.)
+    - (There is an isolated report of [acute titanium toxicity associated with titanium ethanolate exposure](https://pmc.ncbi.nlm.nih.gov/articles/PMC7767615/), but this is a highly reactive liquid reagent, not really relevant here.)

 - Cleaning the surface with isopropyl alcohol has typical ventilation, skin contact, and flamability hazards.
+[NJ Health](https://nj.gov/health/eoh/rtkweb/documents/fs/1076.pdf)
 - Application of spray paint has usual associated ventilation safety precautions.
 - Use of laser engraving has usual associated safety precautions.
 Tile substrate is non-flammable.
 - Post-engraving cleanup is conducted in water.
 There is no contact toxicity of TiO2, but it is recommended to use gloves when washing the surface.